Multiscale Elliptic PDEs Upscaling and Function Approximation via Subsampled Data: Finite Regime of Subsampled Lengthscales

 The above phenomenon also applies to other errors, i.e., the recover $L^2$ error $e_0^{h,H,l}(a,u)$ and the Galerkin errors $\tilde{e}_1^{h,H,l}(a,u)$ and $\tilde{e}_0^{h,H,l}(a,u)$. \item If we fix $H/h$, and want to have an overall error of $O(H)$ (for energy error) or $O(H^2)$ (for the $L^2$ error), then our estimates show that

 suffices for this goal.
 Note that $\beta(h,H)$ can be treated as a constant (less than $1$) when $H/h$ is fixed, so generally $l=O(\log (1/H))$ is enough.
-Moreover, our experiments demonstrate that we could do much better in practice -- a constant value of $l=2$ or $4$ behaves well for a wide range of $ H $ and $h$. \end{itemize} The three points above explain the questions that we raised at the beginning of Subsection \ref{subsec: Analysis: Localized Solution}. \begin{remark} Though the presence of `$\min$' in many places of our estimates complicates the formula, they play critical roles in the above explanations, since we need to choose the correct term inside the `$\min$' to get the desired conclusion. \end{remark} \begin{remark} Our current result does not provide explicit clues on how to choose $h$ according to $l$ and $ H $ to achieve the best accuracy.
+Moreover, our experiments demonstrate that we could do much better in practice -- a constant value of $l=2$ or $4$ behaves well for a wide range of $ H $ and $h$. \end{itemize} The three points above explain the questions that we raised at the beginning of Subsection \ref{subsec: Analysis: Localized Solution}. \begin{remark} Though the presence of `$\min$' in many places of our estimates complicates the formula, they play critical roles in the above explanations, since we need to choose the correct term inside the `$\min$' to get the desired conclusion. \end{remark}

+\begin{remark} In Theorem \ref{thm: error loc solution}, the basis function $\psi_i^{h,H}$ has an exponential decay property; see \eqref{eqn: exp decay}.
+The localization error should heavily depend on the decay rate, so obtaining a tight bound of this rate is important here.
+In our analysis, we get the rate $\beta(h,H)$, which contains a term $\rho_{2,d}(H/h)$ that increases as $h$ decreases (when $d\geq 2$), and a term $h/H$ that decreases while $h$ decreases.
+The two mixed components may suggest a non-monotone behavior of the decay rate.
+Moreover, when $h \to 0$, we get $\beta(h,H) \to 1$, so the decay appears to deteriorate eventually for small $h$.
+On the other hand, it seems intuitive that once $h$ is small, the measurement region $\omega_i^{h,H}$ becomes more localized, and then the decay shall be amplified.
+To understand this problem better, we conduct a numerical experiment as follows.
+For the coefficient $a(x)$ in \eqref{eqn: a(x)} and $H=2^{-5}$, we compute the relative localization error $\frac{\|\psi_i^{h,H}-\psi_i^{h,H,l}\|^2_{H_a^1(\Omega)}}{\|\psi_i^{h,H}\|^2_{H_a^1(\Omega)}}$ for $h = 2^{-5},2^{-6},...,2^{-10}$ and $l=0,1,2,...,5$.
+The index $i$ is selected so that $\omega_i^H$ is centered in the domain $\Omega$.
+The result is shown in Fig. \ref{fig: 2d, decay rate}.

+\end{remark} From the figure, we observe that there is indeed a non-monotone behavior with respect to $h$ in the relative localization error.
+Among these choices of $h$ and $l$, we only see a monotone tendency for $l=0$.
+For other $l$, the value $h$ that leads to the minimal relative localization error increases as $l$ increases.
+For the $a(x)$ and $H$ considered, we can see $h/H = 1/2, 1/4$ lead to small errors in general, which also explains that this choice of $h$ works quite well in our previous experiments.
+Overall, the above investigation suggests that our bound on the exponential decay and localization error can reasonably predict the behavior in practice.
+The decay is truly subtle regarding the small parameter $h$.

+\begin{remark} Our current result does not provide explicit clues on how to choose $h$ according to $l$ and $ H $ to achieve the best accuracy.
 Nonetheless, our experiments have shown that usually $h/H=3/4$ or $1/2$ behaves well, across a wide range of $H=2^{-8},2^{-7},...,2^{-2}$ and $l=2,4$, in the two dimensional problems.
 Providing more guidance on this aspect, either numerically or theoretically, is left as future work. \end{remark}